wa-jhx-ter/SQA-Computer-Software-Development/README.md

 # SQA-AD Computer-Science
-This repository is help for the student who is admitted in to the SQA-AD with Computer Software Development.
+This repository is help for the student who is admitted in to the SQA-AD with Computer Software Development courses.
 # Quotation
 First, I would likely recommend the [CSDIY](https://csdiy.wiki) website which really give a help to me when I was missing in the subject.
 And most of the content below is modified from it to suit the SQA student needs.